Decompositional equivalence: A fundamental symmetry underlying quantum theory

-When the ubiquitous superpositions in quantum theory are viewed this way, as superpositions of systems, not states, they cease to be so mysterious.
+When the ubiquitous superpositions in quantum theory are viewed as superpositions of systems, i.e. as indicating an unresolvable ambiguity in the sources of observational outcomes, they cease to be so mysterious.
 While natural language expresses the conceit that ``systems'' are fixed and enduring things, we all know that this is not actually the case.
 The microstructures of all systems are in constant flux.
 Living systems obviously gain and lose material components, and hence become different \textit{physical systems}, on a daily if not hourly or even moment-to-moment basis; your own breathing provides an example.
 It is, moreover, just an item of faith, sometimes explicitly propped up by appeals to Occam's razor, that systems do not undergo more radical alterations or even substitutions of one for another while we are not observing them.
-The cognitive mechanisms underlying this item of faith are becoming better understood, largely by studying their points of failure \cite{fields:12, fields:13b, fields:14b}.
-Quantum theory reminds us that this inference of object identity through time is always just an \textit{inference}, one based on observational outcomes that cannot, even in principle, demonstrate the conclusion.
+The cognitive mechanisms underlying this item of faith are becoming better understood, largely by studying their points of failure (Fields, 2012; Fields, 2013b; Fields, 2014b).
+Both cybernetics and quantum theory reminds us that this faith-driven inference of object identity through time is unsupportable, in principle, by finite observations.